tonethar/IGME-230-GDD-Master/exercises/week-3/recipe.md

 ## III.
 Marking Up a Text File

-Open the kadayif.txt file in your text editor of choice (We recommend Brackets, though Visual Studio Code has some cool features we'll reference below).
+Open the kadayif.txt file in your text editor of choice (ie: Brackets, Notepad++, Visual Studio Code, etc).
 It currently has no HTML markup at all--you're going to turn it into a proper HTML document, and add some simple CSS rules to make it look a bit more presentable.

 Use File->Save As... to save a new copy of the file called recipe.html.
 Make sure you save it to the **recipe** folder and give it an .html extension--it's the extension that tells your editor to enable its HTML support.